Aditya Kripalani: Biography

-Aditya’s fourth feature film titled Not Today won the prestigious FIPRESCI international film critics award at the Bengaluru International Film Festival in 2022 and the Best film at the Uk Asian film festival in 2021 along with an honourable mention at the New jersey Film Festival in 2022.
+Aditya’s fourth feature film titled Not Today won the prestigious FIPRESCI international film critics award at the Bengaluru International Film Festival in 2022 and the Best film award at the Uk Asian film festival in 2021 along with an honourable mention at the New jersey Film Festival in 2022.

 He has also worked as a writer and Creative Director in advertising with agencies such as Lintas, JWT Singapore, Leo Burnett, Kuala Lumpur and McCann Singapore.
 His novels, songs, ads and films all have a very clear attempt at shaping the world into a certain kind of place and are rife with an attempt to make sense of and challenge social issues.